Thursday, November 27, 2014

 She is the warrior goddess of moonlight and Bulan's sister, confidant and protector.
 She is strong and adamant as Bulan is weak and submissive.
 She is depicted as a very lovely young woman with very fair and radiant skin, and having long black hair and eyes as dark as midnight.
 She and Bulan are the most pursued and fairest beings in the heavens.
 She wears a mask to hide her beauty.

-She was convinced by the wind people or Taong Lipod to go down to the waters of the earth to bathe, she in turn convinced Bulan go bathe in the waters of Bicol.
+She was convinced by the wind people or ancient Taong Lipod to go down to the waters of the earth to bathe, she in turn convinced Bulan go bathe in the waters of Bicol.

 She is described as having otherworldly beauty with fair and luminous skin and with long black hair darker than midnight same as his twin brother Bulan.
+Many myths depic Haliya as wearing a golden mask made of starlight to hide her beauty

 Haliya masked goddess of the Moon and Moonlight